 - Rear wheels were powered by a wide-angle (144 degrees) V-10 engine that theoretically delivers up to 2,168 horsepower.

 - Front wheels were pneumatically driven independently.
-Combined with the V-10 powertrain, the SRT Tomahawk Vision Gran Turismo theoretically produce up to 2,590 hp.
+Combined with the V-10 powertrain, the SRT Tomahawk Vision Gran Turismo theoretically produces up to 2,590 hp.
 Maximum performance version the SRT Tomahawk Vision Gran Turismo rolls with 1.56 hp per pound.

-- In addition to the front-wheel power unit, pressurized air drove fast-actuating aerodynamic body panels for enhanced braking/traction performance, and activates driver’s G-suit during extreme maneuvers.
+- In addition to the front-wheel power unit, pressurized air drove fast-actuating aerodynamic body panels for enhanced braking/traction performance, and activates the driver’s G-suit during extreme maneuvers.
 Pressurized air could be stored in tanks integrated into SRT Tomahawk Vision Gran Turismo’s chassis to negate any weight penalty.